A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

 We can contrast the above discussion with the case in which we study correlators of an operator that is charged under $O(N)$ but is also charged under some discrete symmetry which is present in each SYK instance.
-For instance, we can consider $\cO_V = \psi_i$ which is charged under the vector representation of $O(N)$ but is also charged under $(-1)^F$ in any instance of the q-state SYK model.\footnote{In those models, we have that $(-1)^F \cO_V(t) (-1)^F = - \cO_V(t)$.} Alternatively, we can consider the operator the same operator as above, $\cO_A = i \psi_{[i} \psi_{j]}$ in SYK models with $q \mod 4=0$ where $\cO_A$ transforms non-trivially under time-reversal.\footnote{In Lorentzian signature, for models with $q \mod 4=0$, we have that $\cT \psi_i(0) = \psi_i(0)$ from which it follows that $\cT \cO_A(t) \cT^{-1} = -\cO_A(-t)$.
-A detailed discussion of the action of time-reversal is given in \cite{Stanford:2019vob}. } Since neither time-reversal nor $(-1)^F$ are broken , we conclude that $\< \cO_{A, V}\>=0$ in each instance of the SYK model; consequently, following from the path integral construction analogus to \eqref{eq:exp-value-OA}, we conclude that $:|\<\cO_{A,V}\>|^2: = 0$.
+For instance, we can consider $\cO_V = \psi_i$ which is charged under the vector representation of $O(N)$ but is also charged under $(-1)^F$ in any instance of the q-state SYK model.\footnote{In those models, we have that $(-1)^F \cO_V(t) (-1)^F = - \cO_V(t)$.} Alternatively, we can consider the previous operator $\cO_A = i \psi_{[i} \psi_{j]}$ in SYK models with $q \text{ mod } 4=0$, which is odd under time-reversal symmetry.\footnote{In Lorentzian signature, for models with $q \text{ mod } 4=0$, we have that $\cT \psi_i(0) = \psi_i(0)$ from which it follows that $\cT \cO_A(t) \cT^{-1} = -\cO_A(-t)$.
+A detailed discussion of the action of time-reversal is given in \cite{Stanford:2019vob}. } Since neither time-reversal nor $(-1)^F$ are broken , we conclude that $\< \cO_{A, V}\>=0$ in each instance of the SYK model.
+As a consequence, there is a similar path integral construction in \eqref{eq:exp-value-OA} that implies $:|\<\cO_{A,V}\>|^2: = 0$.

-Thus, if imagine the bulk dual of the SYK model, $(-1)^F$ and $\cT$ correspond to bulk gauge symmetries and the operators $\cO_{V}$ and $\cO_A$ (for $q \mod 4 = 0$) are charged under the corresponding bulk gauge fields.
+Thus, if imagine the bulk dual of the SYK model, $(-1)^F$ and $\cT$ correspond to bulk gauge symmetries and the operators $\cO_{V}$ and $\cO_A$ (for $q \text{ mod } 4 = 0$) are charged under the corresponding bulk gauge fields.
 The latter corresponds to summing over both orientable and unorientable manifolds, while the former corresponds to summing over spin structures \cite{Stanford:2019vob}.
-On the other hand, at the level of the low energy effective action, the bulk has an $O(N)$ bulk global symmetry whose charge conservation is explicitly violated by the contribution of replica wormholes. \footnote{In the SYK model, there is also a ${1\over N^q}$ violation of $O(N)$ symmetry, in addition to the non-perturbative corrections we are talking about. }
+On the other hand, at the level of the low-energy effective action, the bulk has an $O(N)$ bulk global symmetry whose charge conservation is explicitly violated by the contribution of replica wormholes.\footnote{In the SYK model, there is also a ${1\over N^q}$ violation of $O(N)$ symmetry, in addition to the non-perturbative corrections we are talking about. }

 Another useful model which illustrates the phenomenon discussed above is the matrix dual of JT with $\mathbb{Z}_k$ BF theory discussed in section \ref{sec:JT+gauge-theory}.
 Due to the bulk gauge $\mathbb{Z}_k$ symmetry, the dual matrix model will have an exact global $\mathbb{Z}_k$ symmetry.
 This means the Hilbert space can be decomposed into sectors with different representations, which can be labelled by $r\in \mathbb{Z}_k$ \cite{Iliesiu:2019lfc, Kapec:2019ecr}: \be \mathcal{H}=\bigoplus_r \mathcal{H}_r~. \ee The Hamiltonian will be block diagonal in the basis of different representation $r$: \be H= \ee where $H_1,\, \dots,\,H_k$ are independent random matrices of the same dimension.
 In this context, the boundary global $\mathbb Z_k$ symmetry, which corresponds to the bulk \textit{gauge symmetry}, is given by $Q=\text{diag}\,(1, \dots, 1, 2, \dots,\, 2, \dots, k, \dots, k)$ for which $[H, Q] = 0$ and the $\mathbb Z_k$ generator is given by $e^{\frac{2\pi i Q}k}$.
 The $r$-sector carries charge $r$ under the one-form symmetry that transforms the Wilson line in the corresponding representation.